How does it work?

 Refracted: path of sound wave is ‘bent’ as it travels between interface of two different densities

 All of these cause attenuation, or weakening of sound energy as the wave passes through tissue.
-The amount of this is specific for each type of tissue has a theoretical amount of attenuation associated with it.
+Each type of tissue has a theoretical amount of attenuation associated with it.

 Different tissues in the body also have different impedance values.
 This refers to the tissue’s resistance to sound propagating through it.
 It is directly related to density.
 This is important and essential to the use of ultrasound because the reflection of sound waves is dependent on the relative impedance between the two materials at an interface.

-For example: placing an ultrasound on a truly uniform substance would not yield an image.
+For example: placing an ultrasound on a truly uniform substance yields a uniform appearing image.
 However, in areas with multiple different impedances (i.e: biological tissue) the reflections of sound waves at these interfaces allow you to ‘see’ these deep tissues as interfaces.
 In areas where the difference in impedance is very high (i.e: lung/tissue) almost all of the sound waves are reflected

 Solids such as bone have high impedance, whereas liquids (fluid filled structures, as well as ‘solid’ organs such as liver/kidney, effectively function as liquids for US purposes) have low impedance values.
 Air has the lowest impedance, but propagation in air is complicated by high attenuation.